carbon-language/carbon-lang/clang-tools-extra/docs/UseAutoTransform.rst

 The Use-Auto Transform is responsible for using the ``auto`` type specifier for variable declarations to *improve code readability and maintainability*.
-The transform is enabled with the :option:`-loop-convert` option of :program:`cpp11-migrate`.
+The transform is enabled with the :option:`-use-auto` option of :program:`cpp11-migrate`.
 For example:

 .. code-block:: c++